hotei/simple/README-simple.md

 	* build flags
 	* syscall to get the "other" info about a file
 * filter.go, check.go
 	* gather args from keyboard
+* flags.go
+	* get arguments from command line
+	* doesn't process the flags at all - need to expand it a bit +++
+* fourteen.go - 14 bit floating point - not mine
+	* originally done for some specialized hardware I believe
 * freeport.go
 	* get OS to give you a free port number for server
 	* String() method
 * goroutine.go
 	* channel as throttle to limit resource consumption (CPU here)
 	* waitgroup
+* json.go
+	*
+* letterCount.go
+	* count occurrences of letters in a buffer
+	* returns an array of ints
+* log.go
+	* illustrate some gotchas
+* md5.go
+	* example of how hash and crypto/md5 work together
+* memoize.go
+	* replace a function with one that memorizes previous results
+	* can sometimes speed up results dramatically
+* pause.go
+	* raw mode tty input
+	* exec.Command(...
+	* several examples - some raw tty, some not
+* range.go
+	* range examples
+	* empty return parameters
+	* array initializer syntax
+* re2.go
+	* collection pattern matching works
+* sorter.go
+	* custom sort for Ant AI challenge
+* tar.go
 * treewalk.go